 During the late 1990s and early 2000s, the band began releasing a series of highly experimental records on their own SYR label.

-The music was mostly instrumental and improvised, and the album and track titles (and even the liner notes) were in different languages: SYR1 was in French, SYR2 in Dutch, SYR3 in Esperanto, SYR5 in Japanese, SYR6 in Lithuanian, SYR7 in Arpitan and SYR8 in Danish.
+The music was mostly instrumental and improvised.
+The album and track titles (and even the liner notes) were in different languages: SYR1 was in French, SYR2 in Dutch, SYR3 in Esperanto, SYR5 in Japanese, SYR6 in Lithuanian, SYR7 in Arpitan and SYR8 in Danish.

 The album Sonic Nurse (2004) also received positive reviews.
 Rather Ripped (2006) saw a return to short, conventionally-structured, melodic songs, earning the album the #3 spot in the Rolling Stone ‘Album of the Year’ list.